 What is a subdomain?

-A subdomain is a partition of a website that operates almost as an independent entity.
+A subdomain is a part of a website that works almost as an independent entity.
 A subdomain is what is to the left of the dot that precedes the root domain:

 The purpose of subdomains originally was to offer a solution other than having to register 100+ domains.
 Instead of registering multiple domains you create subdomains to host your content and you would host completely different content.